SharePoint/sp-dev-docs/docs/solution-guidance/yammer-integration-sharepoint-add-in.md

 Yammer OpenGraph API & Yammer REST API with Yammer SDKs
 -------------------------------------------------------

 In this option you use the Yammer OpenGraph API and/or Yammer REST API with Yammer SDKs to integrate Yammer with SharePoint.
-These APIs may also be used to integrate Yammer with processes outside of web pages.
+These APIs may also be used to integrate Yammer with processes outside of webpages.
 Examples of such scenarios include services and long running operations.

 - This option takes longer to implement.
 - This option allows you to control all aspects of the feed and how it appears and how you interact with it.